Urban-Meteorology-Reading/UMEP-Docs/docs/source/SOLWEIG.rst

 .. figure:: /images/SOLWEIGfirsttry.png
    :alt:  none|Dialog for the SOLWEIG model

-    none\|Dialog for the SOLWEIG model
+   Dialog for the SOLWEIG model

 Tips and Tricks
 ~~~~~~~~~~~~~~~~~~~~~~